20 Powerful Bible Verses About Love And Forgiveness

 John draws a comparison between fear and love, saying that complete love drives out fear.
 Fear is incompatible with the mature, perfected love that Christians are called to since fear is connected to retribution and judgment.
 This passage exhorts believers to develop their love, which leads to a life free from fear.

-READ ALSO 30 Most Effective Bible Verses About Respect
+READ ALSO 30 Beautiful Bible Verses About You Are Loved

 17. Galatians 5:13